1. PREAMBLE

 · that it is being used in a purposeful and productive manner, and that,

-Occupational Therapist and/or Physiotherapist must be consulted in the creation and design of a Sensory/Movement Room.
-Facilities Services will ensure that the room meets building code and fire safety regulations.
-A Sensory/Movement Room must have a window for clear visibility from the outside, and if this is not possible the door must remain open for the safety of the student and staff.
-Despite visibility, at no time should a student be left alone in a Sensory/Movement Room.
-A Sensory/Movement Room must be included in the school fire safety plan and reviewed/revised annually.
+· A Sensory/Movement Room must have a window for clear visibility from the outside, if this is not possible the door must remain open for the safety of the student and staff.

 USE OF SENSORY /MOVEMENT ROOM

-Every student accessing the Sensory/Movement Room must have learning goals and success criteria linked to the use of the room as part of their Individual Education Plan (IEP).
+Every student accessing a Sensory/Movement Room must have learning goals and success criteria linked to the use of the room as part of their Individual Education Plan (IEP).
 The IEP should clearly state when and for what purpose the Sensory/Movement Room will be used by the student.

-· School staff will collect baseline data to determine the need of the Sensory/Movement Room as well as the creation of an individual program and schedule for the Sensory/Movement Room for the identified student.
+· School staff will collect baseline data to determine the need of a Sensory/Movement Room as well as the creation of an individual program and schedule for the Sensory/Movement Room for the identified student.

-· Students will engage in purposeful and productive sensory/movement learning activities provided by staff while using the Sensory/Movement Room.
+· Students will engage in purposeful and productive sensory/movement learning activities provided by staff while using a Sensory/Movement Room.
 If the student’s sensory/movement needs can be met in their classroom, use of an alternative space should be avoided.

 · Transition planning should include the identification of sensory/movement activities that can be implemented in the regular classroom without disruption to others.